devendra104/log_analyzer_tool/README.md

    ![picture](dashboard/static/img/search_a_specific_record.png)

-To check the all past error and the observation click on Error Collection and Their Observation button, here we keep all the past observation.
+To check the all past error and the observations click on "Error Collection and Their Observation" button, here we keep all the past observation.

 ![picture](dashboard/static/img/error_collection_and_observation.png)

-The last option is for build the analysis report, The purpose of this option is to create the analysis report and share it with the respective team memeber.
+The last option is for build the analysis report, The purpose of this option is to create the analysis report and share it with the respective team member.

 ![picture](dashboard/static/img/build_analysis_report.png)